Biochemistry

 Verónica Doble BS in Biochemistry

-Explore our diverse array of clubs and organizations spanning interests in biochemistry and other STEM programs.
+Explore our diverse array of clubs and organizations spanning interests in chemistry, biochemistry and other STEM programs.
 With guidance from faculty advisors and staff, you'll have the opportunity to meet students with similar interests, organize events and make a positive impact in your community.
+Pursue your passions, build meaningful relationships, and hone your professional and leadership skills along the way.

 Suggested Course Sequence